What Is DI Container?

 and UserController

-course, for such a simple example, it doesn't make sense to have a container.
+container.
+Of course, creating a container for such a simple example is overkill.
 But we'll create one to show how it looks

 and works.